“I believe it’s your birthday today? Happy birthday!” I tweeted to a friend on Twitter.

-This is a common reaction among most of us in the Western world who are approaching an age that we believe will have our best years behind us.
+This is a common reaction among us who are approaching an age that we believe will have our best years behind us.

 We are taught that the older a person is the less they have to contribute to society.
 The belief is they are from a less intelligent bygone era and are too stuck in their ways to embrace the new.

 In old societies, elders were revered because they had reached

 In modern times we don’t fear being eaten by a large animal and food is surplus so there is little chance of dying of starvation.